A Local’s Guide to Petřín Hill: Attractions, Best Views & Hidden Gems

 How to get to Petrin Hill

 The most popular way to get to the top of Petřín Hill is by an funicular cable car.
 It is the oldest ground funicular in the country and measures 510 meters.
-But, it’s currently being modernised and closed until 2025-2026.
+But, it’s currently being modernised and closed until early 2026.
 Fortunatelly, there are other ways to get to the top of Petrin Hill, most of which are fairly easy, although some involve a bit of walking.

 Once you are on the top of of Petrin Hill, you can also walk towards the Strahov Monastery (about 10 minutes walk) following the Hunger Wall and further to the Prague Castle (20-25 minutes).